pmndrs/react-three-fiber/readme.md

 #### Why?

-Building dynamic scene graphs declaratively with re-usable components that respond to state changes and interactions makes handling Threejs easier and brings order and santiy to your codebase.
-This library is React based and therefore can participate in its near infitine eco system of components, tools and add-ons, many of which are cross platform ootb and can directly operate on your meshes and materials.
+Building dynamic scene graphs declaratively with re-usable components makes dealing with Threejs easier and brings order and santiy to your codebase.
+These components react to state changes, are interactive out of the box and can tap into Reacts infitine eco system.

 #### Does it have limitations?